 It is also advisable to leave at least two feet of clearance on each side of the unit, and at least one foot of clearance at the front and rear, for ease of access and unhindered operation.

-Last but not least, both base bars of the bike is equipped with adjustable stabilizers.
-They have rubber pads to provide a better grip onto the floor.
-Also, the front base has a set of transport wheels that allow you to relocate it if needed quickly.
+Last but not least, both base bars of the bike comes equipped with adjustable stabilizers.
+They have rubber pads to provide a better grip on the floor.
+The front base has a set of transport wheels that allow you to relocate it if needed quickly.